 Now when the Pharisees and Sadducees came to test Jesus, they asked him to show them a sign from heaven.
 He said, “When evening comes you say, ‘It will be fair weather, because the sky is red,’ and in the morning, ‘It will be stormy today, because the sky is red and darkening.’
 You know how to judge correctly the appearance of the sky, but you cannot evaluate the signs of the times.
 A wicked and adulterous generation asks for a sign, but no sign will be given to it except the sign of Jonah.”
 Then he left them and went away.
 (Matthew 16:1–4 NET)

 After this confrontation, Jesus immediately left and went across the lake with His disciples.
 The disciples became anxious about how they would provide food to feed His followers.
-Recall they had witnessed Jesus’ miracle of the multiplication of the bread on two previous occasions; once for Jews and the other time for Gentiles.
-Jesus was attempting to help them see their “lack of faith” and used The recent confrontation with the Sadducees and Pharisees and their “lack of faith” to provide a case study.
+Recall they had witnessed Jesus’ miracle of the multiplication of the bread on two previous occasions, once for Jews (i.e., the feeding of the 5000, Matthew 14:13-21.
+Mark 6:30-44.
+Luke 9:10-17.
+John 6:1-13) and the other time for Gentiles (i.e., the feeding of the 4000, Matthew 15:32.
+Mark 8:1-3).
+Jesus attempted to help them see their “lack of faith” and used the recent confrontation with the Sadducees and Pharisees and their “lack of faith” with the two feedings to provide a case study.

 A little yeast makes the whole batch of dough rise!
 (Galatians 5:9 NET)

-The New Leaven of the Kingdom of God
+The New Leaven of the Kingdom of Heaven

-The Passover teaches us that Jesus our Passover Lamb has been sacrificed to give us authority over the Old Leaven of the Kingdom of Darkness
+The Feast of Passover (1) teaches us that Jesus, our Passover Lamb, has been sacrificed to give us authority over the Old Leaven of the Kingdom of Darkness.

 Your boasting [in the state of the local assembly] is not seemly or fitting.
 Do you not know with a positive assurance that a little yeast permeates and affects the entire bread dough with itself?
 Cleanse out completely, at once and once for all, the old yeast which is part of a world which has passed away for you and out from which you were saved, in order that you may be a fresh aggregation of individuals, even as you are without yeast.
 For, indeed, our Passover was slain, Christ.
 Wherefore, let us be keeping the feast, not with the yeast which has been relegated to a time that is past when we lived a life not for us today, neither with the yeast of malice and perniciousness, but with cakes permeated and affected by the yeast of an unadulterated life, having no admixture of evil in them, and having in them the yeast of truth.
 (1 Corinthians 5:6-8 WUESTNT) (XVI)